CakeDC/cakephp-api/docs/Documentation/plans.md

 * CORS Cross-Origin Resource Sharing (extension provided)

 * Any action could be library driven or execute custom user code stored in separate class.
-* Auth done as custom Autenticate+Authorize system based on cakephp AuthComponent but for auth Services and Actions.
+* Auth done as custom Autenticate+Authorize system based on cakephp AuthComponent, but for auth Services and Actions.

 ## Extensions